vinaya-class/vinaya-class.github.io/src/99-questions.md

 station, and the girlfriend of his friend is there with a car to pick him up.
 She asks the monk to call his friend and tell him she will be back at their apartment shortly.

+## Robes 1

+A monk is travelling by plane.
+He packs his sanghati in the hold luggage.
+After landing, his hold luggage is missing.
+He registers the missing luggage with the airport services, but has to leave without it.

+## Food 2

+What is the lifetime of the following items?

+- Fruit juice in tetra-pack
+- Unsweetened soya milk
+- Coca-Cola
+- Cheese with red pepper spicing
+- Cheese with onion pieces
+- Coffee-mate powder